o3de/o3de.org/content/docs/user-guide/testing/test-suites/_index.md

 **Total time to run**: 20 minutes.

+First, tests of the test tools are run.

+Then, feature area tests are run.
 The total time to run per feature area is 3 minutes.
 Current feature areas are:

 * PhysX
 * Large Worlds